A Class of Conjugate Priors for Multinomial Probit Models which Includes the Multivariate Normal One: Introduction

-The above benefits come, however, with computational difficulties in dealing with integrals of multivariate Gaussian densities \citep[][]{genz_1992,horrace2005,chop_2011,botev_2017,genton2018,cao2019}.
-These key challenges have stimulated intensive research both in frequentist and Bayesian settings.
+The aforementioned benefits come, however, with computational difficulties in dealing with integrals of multivariate Gaussian densities \citep[e.g.,][]{genz_1992,horrace2005,chop_2011,botev_2017,genton2018,cao2019,cao2021exploiting}.
+These challenges have stimulated an intensive research both in frequentist and in Bayesian settings.
 In this article, we aim to provide theoretical, methodological and computational advances for the second class of approaches to inference.
-Indeed, while the frequentist methods for estimation, inference and classification in multinomial probit models are relatively well--established \citep{mcfadden_1989,stern_1992,borsch_1993,geweke1994,natarajan2000monte}, state--of--the--art Bayesian solutions rely either on Markov chain Monte Carlo (\textsc{mcmc}) strategies \citep{Albert_1993, mcculloch1994, nobile1998, mcculloch2000, albert2001, chen2002, imai2005, zhang2006, burgette2012, johndrow2013} or on approximations of the posterior \citep{girolami2006,girolami2007,riihimaki2013,knowles2011}.
-Despite being widely implemented, both solutions still raise open questions in terms of accuracy and computational tractability, especially in large $p$ settings and in imbalanced situations where some classes are relatively less frequent than others.
-Indeed, as discussed by \citet{chopin_2017,Johndrow2018,Durante2018} and \citet{fasano2019asymptotically}, such issues arise even in simple univariate probit models.
-Moreover, \textsc{mcmc} and approximate methods are still sub--optimal relative to situations in which the posterior is analytically available from a tractable class of distributions.
+Indeed, while the frequentist methods for estimation, inference and classification in multinomial probit models are relatively well-established \citep{mcfadden_1989,stern_1992,borsch_1993,geweke1994,natarajan2000monte}, state-of-the-art Bayesian solutions rely either on Markov chain Monte Carlo (\textsc{mcmc}) methods \citep{Albert_1993, mcculloch1994, nobile1998, mcculloch2000, albert2001, chen2002, imai2005, zhang2006, chan2009,burgette2012, johndrow2013} or on approximations of the posterior \citep{girolami2006,girolami2007,riihimaki2013,knowles2011}.
+Despite being widely implemented, both solutions still raise open questions in terms of accuracy, efficiency and computational tractability, especially in large $p$ settings and in imbalanced situations where some classes are relatively less frequent than others.
+Recalling \citet{chopin_2017,Johndrow2018,Durante2018} and \citet{fasano2019asymptotically}, these issues arise also in simple univariate probit models, and, as discussed in Section~\ref{sec.2}, are even more common in multinomial settings since the dimension of the parameters' space often grows also with the number of classes $L$, due to the inclusion of class-specific effects \citep[e.g.,][]{stern_1992,tutz1991}.
+In addition, \textsc{mcmc} and approximate methods are still sub-optimal relative to situations in which the posterior is analytically available from a tractable class of distributions.